EPFL-LAP/dynamatic/docs/Specs/Backend.md

-# RTL Configuration
+# Backend

 This document describes the interconnected behavior of our RTL backend and of the JSON-formatted RTL configuration file, which together bridge the gap between MLIR and synthesizable RTL.
 There are two main sections in this document.

 1. [Design](#design) | Provides an overview of the backend's design and its underlying rationale.
-2. [RTL configuration files](#rtl-configuration-files) | Describes the expected JSON format for RTL configuration files.
+2. [RTL configuration](#rtl-configuration) | Describes the expected JSON format for RTL configuration files.
 3. [Matching logic](#matching-logic) | Explains the logic that the backend uses to parse the configuration file and determine the mapping between MLIR and RTL.

 ## Design